yuewuo/fusion-blossom/tutorial/src/demo/example-qec-codes.md

 The example QEC code object can simulate random errors, outputs a syndrome pattern.
 You can provide a seed for the internal pseudo random number generator, otherwise it will use system-level random number for the seed.
 A syndrome pattern includes syndrome vertices (non-trivial stabilizer measurements) and also erasures (known-position errors, given by edge indices).
+Please check [Construct Syndrome Chapter](./construct-syndrome.md) for more details of constructing your own syndrome.

 ```python
 syndrome = code.generate_random_errors(seed=1000)